zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 448.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, an 8- to 10-page guide we have for all of ou r current episodes that contains the vocabulary, definitions, new sample sentences u sing the vocabulary, additional explanations, cultural notes, and a  complete transcript of everything we say on this episode.
+Go there to download a Learning Guide for this episode, an 8- to 10-page guide we have for all of ou r current episodes that contains the vocabulary, definitions, new sample sentences u sing the vocabulary, additional explanations, cultural notes, and a  complete transcript of everything we say on this episode.

 This episode is called “Making Business Contacts.”
 It is a di alogue between Phan and Montel, and they’re going to use a lot of vo cabulary that would be used in the business world when you are talking about people that you want to work with or do work with.
 Let’s get started.